Open Water Swimming Mastery: Conquering Your Fear and Building Speed

 Distance builds confidence.
 When you know you can swim 3000 meters in the pool, a 1500-meter race feels manageable.
 Structure your pool training to include at least one long swim per week, gradually building to 2000+ meters continuous.

 Threshold work develops speed.
 Include sets at challenging but sustainable pace: 10x100m with 15 seconds rest, 5x200m with 20 seconds rest.
-These intervals should feel uncomfortable but doable—you could continue but you’re happy for the rest.
+These intervals should feel uncomfortable but doable.

 Sprint work develops anaerobic capacity for starts and surges.
 Include short, fast efforts: 8x25m all-out with 30 seconds rest, 4x50m fast with 45 seconds rest.
 These prepare you for the intense first minutes of a triathlon swim.